Banff, Aberdeenshire: History

 A public meeting was held in 1800 and passed a resolution for the building of a turnpike road between Turriff and Banff as the existing road was in a sad state of repair.
 Later 19th century transport improvements included the building of two railway lines, from Macduff to Turiff in 1860 and the Banff, Portsoy and Strathisla Railway in 1859 which connected to the main Aberdeen to Inverness line.

-During the 19th Century the Banff Fishery District (comprising the ports from Crovie to Sandend) was important to the herring trade, with production peaking in 1853 at more than sixty-thousand barrels, of which nearly thirty-four thousand were exported; however, by 1912 production had declined to just over eight thousand barrels.
+During the 19th Century, the Banff Fishery District (comprising the ports from Crovie to Sandend) was important to the herring trade, with production peaking in 1853 at more than sixty-thousand barrels, of which nearly thirty-four thousand were exported; however, by 1912 production had declined to just over eight thousand barrels.

 For over two hundred years from the mid 17th century, Banff was known for the high quality work produced by generations of silversmiths.

+Reporting on Banff in 1912, the Annual Report of the Fishery Board states: "Practically no fishing carried on.
+Fishermen prosecuted their calling from the large centres.
+The number of steam drifters was increased by three.
+Boat-builders were moderately busy, and are likely to be so for some time.".
+In 1914, the trend continued: "No fishing carried on here.
+Fishermen prosecuted their calling from the large centres.
+The number of steam drifters was increased by 2.
+Boatbuilders were busy until the outbreak of war, when a number of orders for drifters were cancelled."